vanepp/FritzingCheckPart/README.md

 `PP.py xml_file [another_xml_file ...]`

-will pretty print the xml file to xml_file leaving the original file in xml_file.bak internally it sets the file type to svg so that it will split blanks in lines such as attribute="value" attribute="value" in to
+will pretty-print the XML file to xml_file leaving the original file in xml_file.bak internally it sets the file type to SVG so that it will split blanks into lines such as attribute="value" attribute="value" into
 ```
 attribute="value"
 attribute="value"
 ```
 with appropriate indenting.
-Since this is meant for post processed Fritzing svg file it may or may not do what you want.
+Since this is meant for post-processed Fritzing SVG files, it may or may not do what you want.
 So try it and see.
-It won't split on blanks in text or quoted strings but may screw up on general xml sometimes, so use it if it is useful.
+It won't split on blanks in text or quoted strings but may screw up on general XML sometimes, so use it if it is useful.

 ### FritzingCheckPart.py

 There are several modes (selected internally by the number and type of the arguments to the script.):

 #### Mode 1